[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 We use the plan command to validate the changes that will be applied using the apply command.
 Terraform plan command helps us identify exactly which resources will be created, replaced, changed, or destroyed without actually executing them.
 Additionally, the output of the plan command can be saved and used during apply command.

 All the actions performed by the plan command use various API calls to the remote state files and cloud platform APIs because it needs to get the latest information on the state and real-world deployments.
-The purpose of the plan command is to validate the changes in the configuration and highlight these by referencing remote state and cloud resources.

-Thus, the validate command does not depend on any state file or information regarding deployed commands.
+Thus, the validate command does not depend on any state file or information regarding deployed resources.
 You should use this command to validate the consistencies between reusable modules in a given Terraform configuration directory.

-How to use Terraform validate
+How to use the terraform validate command

 Let’s consider different scenarios.